-- a) Formally and publicly accepts its collective role in providing health and safety leadership - b) Makes decisions that reflect the Council's health and safety intentions as articulated in its health and safety policy statement - c) Recognises its role in engaging the active participation of workers in improving health and safety - d) Is kept informed of, and alerted to, relevant health and safety risk management issues e) Accepts their individual role in providing health and safety leadership for the Council.
+- a) Formally and publicly accepts its collective role in providing health and safety leadership. - b) Makes decisions that reflect the Council's health and safety intentions as articulated in its health and safety policy statement. - c) Recognises its role in engaging the active participation of workers in improving health and safety. - d) Is kept informed of, and alerted to, relevant health and safety risk management issues.